MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-kql.md

 >
 > Only the operators listed in this article are supported in transformations.
 Any other operators that may be used in other log queries are not supported in transformations.

+## Special considerations

+### Parse command

+The [parse](/kusto/query/parse-operator) command in a transformation is limited to 10 columns per statement for performance reasons.
+If your transformation requires parsing more than 10 columns, split it into multiple statements as described in [Break up large parse commands](../logs/query-optimization.md#break-up-large-parse-commands).

 ## Special functions
 The following functions are only available in transformations.
 They cannot be used in other log queries.